skip to navigationskip to main content

 Backup and Verification

 As you leave the datafile AccountEdge will prompt you to verify the datafile (which checks for errors and corruptions) and backs the file up.
-You should run regular zips of the datafile.
 On the Mac, Accountedge uses an internal program called Aladdin Stuffit.
 On the PC, AccountEdge uses an internal version of WinZip which is labelled ‘Backup’.

 Imagine you have recently made a series of very poor or confused entries.
 You might rather rather restart from a version of the file from the previous week.
 If so the Stuffit or Zip files can be restored from within AccountEdge.
 This is particularly useful if you have a corruption in your data.
 It is a good idea to keep multiple backups for this reason.